alexandruantochi/PikaSmart/Helpers/README.md

 Ex: `dotnet run "C:\Users\Scooby Doo\Desktop\Temperature" "C:\Users\Scooby Doo\Desktop\Pressure" Temperature Pressure`

+* build your new solution and you're done

 ## Obs:

 * the <destination_root> will be created if not already existing.